datascientist7890/CleaningData/CodeBook.md

 # Data Used: Files and File Content

+The following describes the files that  were used and their contents:

 * subject_test (file): This file contains 2947 rows and one column.
  ** The numbers in the rows are the subjects.
 Subjects are identified by numbers from 1 to 30 (30 subjects/people took part in the experiment).  ** The subjects are people that participated in the experiment.  ** Read this file into R and then used the nrow() and ncol() functions to identify the number of rows and columns.
 Also looked at the file using WordPad.
 * X_test (file)